-Set up in 2003 and continuing the work of its predecessor, the Pensthorpe Waterfowl Trust, the work they do is very obvious as you walk around the reserve.
+Set up in 2003 and continuing the work of its predecessor (the Pensthorpe Waterfowl Trust) the work they do is very obvious as you walk around the reserve.
 The Trust particularly focuses on the endangered species associated to wetlands areas, which is exactly what this area in Norfolk is.

 Many of the species you’ll see here are globally endangered, and Pensthorpe work hard to bring these species back by captive breeding.
 Red Squirrels are one example, Cranes are another, both of which you’ll see at Pensthorpe, along with many other species.
 This is an incredibly important site for conservation and captive breeding, and many of the animals are here for that purpose alone.
-You can read more Pensthorpe Conservation Trust here.
+You can read more on the Pensthorpe Conservation Trust here.

 Pensthorpe Waterfowl Park is an area covered in meres (lakes which are broad in relation to their depth).
 Starting at the visitor centre, you’ll walk out onto pathways which take you around the whole of the reserve meandering in and around the many meres, woodlands and Conservation areas.